 We are all familiar with some of the long-standing stain repellant treatments for fabric such as Scotchguard and Teflon.

-The Nanotex company developed a treatment that works much better.
+Alta is a new generation treatment that works much better.
 And which is permanent to the fabric - a feature that Scotchguard lacks.
-It also doesn't change the feel of the fabric unlike Teflon.
+It also doesn't change the feel of the fabric - unlike Teflon.

-We are so impressed by the performance of the Nanotex treatment that we opened a relationship with a licensed Nanotex treatment facility (Applied Textiles) so we could offer the treatment to you on almost any fabric from any source.
+We are so impressed by the performance of the Alta treatment that we opened a relationship with a treatment facility (Applied Textiles) so we could offer the treatment to you on almost any fabric from any source.
 We've seen it work and just had to get it.

 So, what about that nasty wine spill?
 It blots up.
 I turned the lights up so you could see. #NJupholstery